 - Non-Safeguarding Serious Incidents must be reported to the Charity Commission.
-Using this form https://ccforms.charitycommission.gov.uk/report-a-serious-incident - All Serious Incidents should be reported to Ely Diocese for support and guidance: Nonsafeguarding Serious Incidents should be alerted to the Diocesan Secretary, Canon Paul Evans (paul.evans@elydiocese.org). - All Serious Incidents should also be reported to the police, local authority, statutory agency or any other authority as soon as any irregularity is suspected; do not wait until after an arrest has been made.41 - Events may be deemed serious because of the size of the incident, the person of the (alleged) perpetrator, the frequency or regularity of the activity or the adverse publicity arising from the event. - Westcott House has a responsibility to report serious incidents to the charity commission as soon as possible after the event. - Westcott House has designated responsibility for reporting serious incidents to Designated Safeguarding Lead (DSL).
+Using this form https://ccforms.charitycommission.gov.uk/report-a-serious-incident - All Serious Incidents should be reported to Ely Diocese for support and guidance: Non-safeguarding Serious Incidents should be alerted to the Diocesan Secretary - All Serious Incidents should also be reported to the police, local authority, statutory agency or any other authority as soon as any irregularity is suspected; do not wait until after an arrest has been made. - Events may be deemed serious because of the size of the incident, the person of the (alleged) perpetrator, the frequency or regularity of the activity or the adverse publicity arising from the event. - Westcott House has a responsibility to report serious incidents to the charity commission as soon as possible after the event. - Westcott House has designated responsibility for reporting serious incidents to Designated Safeguarding Lead (DSL).
 The DSL should use the appended template to make the report.